JensDll/vue3-form-validation/README.md

   - **Description** - Array of all current validation error messages.

 `Form` is a reactive object with identical structure as the `formData` input, but with added metadata to every Form Field.
+Every object with a `$value` property will be converted to an object of the following form:
 ```ts
 type TransformedField<T> = {
   $uid: number;